cometbft/cometbft/docs/references/storage/README.md

 | RAM (MB)    |  550   | 470 | 650 | 510 | 660 | 510|
 | Block processing time |  1.9   | 2.1 | 2.2 | 2.1 | 2.0 | 1.9 |

-(TODO)  - ADD numbers from new metrics.
-The access times are very low but its weird not to show data obtained by new metrics.

 We collected locally periodic heap usage samples via `pprof` and noticed that compaction for the old layout would take ~80MB of RAM vs ~30MB with the new layout.

-When backporting these changes to the 0.37.x based branch we gave to Informal staking, we obtained similar results.
+When backporting these changes to the 0.37.x based branch we gave to Informal staking, we obtained similar results locally.
 However, this is not what they observed on mainnet.
 In the graphs above, we see that the new layout, while still improving performance compared to CometBFT v0.37.x, introduced a ~10ms latency in this particular case.
 According to the operators, this was a big difference for some chains.

-**e2e - 6 nodes**
+### **e2e - 6 nodes**

 In this experiment, we started a network of 6 validator nodes and 1 seed node.
 Each node had an initial state with 11GB in its blockstore.
 The configuration of the nodes is the same one as in the local runs: